Skrid-platform/data/README.md

 This data is used in two ways:
 - generation of the Neo4j database, using [`Musypher`](https://gitlab.inria.fr/skrid/data-ingestion) ;
-- serving the frontend server (that needs the MEI files).
+- served by the frontend server (that needs the MEI files).

 For the installation in the frontend server, please see in [its README](https://gitlab.inria.fr/skrid/frontend/-/blob/main/README.md).